Frequently Asked Questions

 Do my children need lifejackets or lifebelts to paddle?

 All paddlers in the 15 and under age brackets must wear a flotation device.
-Parents must provide lifejackets for paddlers in the Atom group (under 10).
+Parents must provide lifejackets for paddlers in the U11 group (under 10).
 A lifebelt or a life jacket is required from age 11- 15.
 Life jackets can be purchased from Canadian Tire or many other locations.
 Life belts can be purchased through Cheema at registration or contact the summer supervisor during the summer months.

 How many people paddle a War Canoe?
 What is a bun used for?